-Sailing through Lough Neagh we pass Ballyronan Marina and Ardboe Harbour.
+As you cruise through Lough Neagh you will pass Ballyronan Marina and Ardboe Harbour.
 You will get a sense of the vastness of this lake, and its wild and rugged nature.
 You may come across the fishermen of the Lough who carry on the age old tradition of fishing for eels.
 Your Skipper will tell you about this ancient and important way of life, the skills of which remain mostly unchanged over thousands of years.

-Arriving at Coney Island, an area of outstanding beauty will simply take your breath away.
-Here you will discover a rich history of stories about previous inhabitants, passed down by Peter McClelland, a caretaker and sole resident of Coney Island for nearly twenty years.
+Arriving at Coney Island, an area of outstanding beauty, will simply take your breath away.
+Here you will discover a rich history of stories about previous inhabitants, passed down by Peter McClelland, the caretaker and sole resident of Coney Island for nearly twenty years.
 Our skipper loves to retell Peter’s stories about the feuding O’Neills and the O’Connors in the area, and tales of the future King Edward VII staying on the island with his mistress, Lillie Langtry.
 Of course Peter himself is one of the stories of Coney; a clever, witty likeable man who is known as Coney’s very own Robinson Crusoe.
 His care for the island and its heritage was exceptional.
 His welcome to Coney and the stories he joyfully shared will never be forgotten.

-On Coney there is also long evidence of human settlement dating as far back as Neolithic times.
+On Coney there is long evidence of human settlement dating as far back as Neolithic times.
 There are historical ruins to see and a wide variety of flora and fauna as well as a resident mink and other wildlife.
 As well as a 13th century Anglo-Norman motte there is a 16th century round tower which harbours tales of buried treasure.
-The 120 year old summer house built by the 7th Lord Charlemont who owned the island, still stands, and was until recently home to Peter.
+The 120 year old summer house built by the 7th Lord Charlemont who owned the island, still stands, and was, until recent years, home to Peter.

-This is the perfect place to enjoy a picnic, just bring all your rubbish home on the boat.
+This is the perfect place to enjoy a picnic.
+Just bring all your rubbish home on the boat.
 We will have rubbish bags and dispose of them properly for you.

 - Great for: Sight-seeing, family day out, adventurers, photographers, historians, video producers, team building